onap/vnfrqts-requirements/docs/Chapter5.rst

 Nested Heat file
 ~~~~~~~~~~~~~~~~~~

-There is no explicit naming convention for nested Heat files with the
+The file name of a nested heat file must be in the format “<text>.y[a]ml”

-following exceptions; the name should contain “nest”.
+The file name of a nested heat file must contain only alphanumeric

-R-76057 The VNF Heat **MUST NOT** use special characters
+characters and underscores ("_")

-or the word “base” in the file name for the nested template.
+R-76057 The file name of a nested heat file must not contain the word “base”.

-As noted above, <text> represents any alphanumeric string.
+The file name of a nested heat file must not be of the format “{vm-type}.y[a]ml”

--  <text>.y[a]m
+where {vm-type} is defined in the Heat Orchestration Template.

 Nested Heat files do not have corresponding environment files, per
 OpenStack specifications.